byuflowlab/FLOWUnsteady/docs/src/tutorials/first-steps.md

 !!! note "Outputs"

     We are only outputting the basic pressure field here.
-In order to have additional outputs, it is necessary to write some extra runtime functions, see [Set up run-time Functions](@ref) and [Set up run-time Monitors](@ref) for more information.
+In order to have additional outputs, it is necessary to write some extra runtime functions, see [How to Set up Run-time Functions](@ref) for more information.

 !!! note "Run Time"